Updated daily: Here are today's top Best Buy deals you can get right now

 When does Best Buy have sales?

 While the retailer rarely advertises the dates and times of its sales ahead of time, Best Buy usually has sales at either the beginning of the week or on Fridays to have something rolling on the weekend.
+Right now, the retailer is hosting its Anniversary sale with massive markdowns across all categories.
 It also has seasonal events, including its current collection of Back to School deals available now so you are all plugged in and powered on for the new school year.
-Even without sales, it has its own deals section that features discounts on a variety of its products like smartwatches and even exercise equipment.
+Even without sales, Best Buy has its own deals section that features discounts on a variety of its products like smartwatches and even exercise equipment.

 How long do Best Buy sales last?

 Best Buy frequently hosts 24-hour flash sales that run through the early hours of the following morning.
 It also hosts three-day (or even four-day) sales that run for the time of its namesake.
+The current Anniversary sale runs through tonight, August 14.
 Whatever the time frame, Best Buy sales always offer major discounts on a variety of appliances, TVs and other pieces of essential tech.

 When is Best Buy's next sale?

 The tech retailer has new flash sales or three-day sales throughout the year.
+We expect the retailer to offer deep discounts for Labor Day 2022 and even better savings ahead of Black Friday 2022, which falls on Friday, November 25.
 You can bookmark this page for updates on the next major Best Buy sale.

 Get deals and shopping advice delivered straight to your phone.
 Sign up for text message alerts from the experts at Reviewed.